-A reportable death is defined under the Coroner’s Act (1996) and includes any child who is in the Chief Executive Officer's (CEO's) care at the time of his or her death.
+A reportable death is defined under the Coroner’s Act (1996) and includes any child who is in the CEO's care at the time of his or her death.
 It also includes any child whose death “appears to have been unexpected, unnatural or violent, or to have resulted directly or indirectly from injury”.

 Child protection workers should refer to the Reciprocal Child Protection Procedures – State Coroner of Western Australia (in related resources).

 The Coroner’s Counselling Service forwards a notification of a reportable death to the Central Review Team.